namtvit07/pushpop/README.md

 **[Go to the Deploy Guide](#deploy-guide)**

-#### Not into the coding thing?
+#### Want!
+Help?

-Programming not your cup of tea?
-That's ok.
-Tea comes in a lot of different flavors.
-The friendly folks at Keen IO are happy to help you out.
+Not sure how to dig in?
+The friendly folks at Keen IO are happy to help you get an Pushpop instance running.

 **Email [team@keen.io](mailto:team@keen.io?subject=I want a Pushpop!)** with the subject "I want a Pushpop!"

 ## Quickstart

-The goal of the quickstart is to get a Pushpop instance locally.
+The goal of the Quickstart is to get a Pushpop instance running locally.
 This should take less than 10 minutes.

 #### Prerequisites

 + A working Ruby 1.9 installation
 + A [Keen IO](https://keen.io) account and project and associated API keys
-+ A [Sendgrid](https://sendgrid.com) or [Twilio](https://twilio.com) account and associated API keys
++ A [Sendgrid](https://sendgrid.com) and/or [Twilio](https://twilio.com) account and associated API keys

 #### Steps